 Dr. Putman is the only fertility specialist who has successfully transferred a human embryo into a patient that received a donated uterus resulting in a live birth.
 Not just once – but twice.
 Medical miracles do happen.
 And we are confident that if we can overcome the challenges associated with this amazing process – surely we’re capable of helping you.

 We provide all medical services that you need.
 Our goal is to make our clients happy parents.
 We do it as easy as possible for couples to have a baby, whether it’s through the use of egg donation or a gestational carrier.

 Dr. Li ``Lilly`` Zhang is an expert in reproductive technologies.
-Dr. Zhang is the laboratory director for Fertility Center of Dallas, she has 20+ years of clinical experience.
+Dr. Zhang is the laboratory director for Fertility Center of Dallas, she has over 25 years of clinical experience.

 We are here to answer all of your questions and support you through your journey.
 Please take the opportunity to review our latest blog posts regarding our thoughts on the industry and insight into our services.